fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/3_classes_and_objects_2.md

 end
 ```
 Ordinarily, the `what_species_am_I` method would return `I am a #<Human:0x00007fd4ad0f6ae8>` - i.e. a reference to the __object__.
 However, as string interpolation automatically calls the `to_s` method, it replaces the `self` with `self.class` instead.

+An interesting aside is that if our custom implementation of `to_s` does not return a string, Ruby seems to ignore the class definition of the `to_s` method and reverts to the `Object#to_s` instance method.

 In summary, the `to_s` method is called automatically on the object when we use it with `puts` or when used with string interpolation.
 This fact may seem trivial at the moment, but knowing when `to_s` is called will help us understand how to read and write better OO code.